Ayms/bitcoin-transactions/README.md

 	cd /Users/Me/bitcoin-transactions

 	Now you can enter the commands (please see below): node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees= amount=

-## The easy way

-Once you know this module (if not please read what follows), most likely you will do:

-### Standard wallets

-	node tx.js <acronym> create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=0.00000300

-	node tx.js <acronym> send <complete transaction> <advised full node above>

-	or

-	paste the <body> in an explorer (example: https://btgexplorer.com/tx/send)

-### Multisig wallets

-	node tx.js <acronym> create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee=0.00000500

-	node tx.js <acronym> send <complete transaction> <advised full node above>

-	or

-	paste the <body> in an explorer (example: https://btgexplorer.com/tx/send)

-The module will calculate the amount to be spent according to the fees and advise if the numbers are not coherent:

-	amount+dev fees+network fees=prevamount

-You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

-## "Advanced use" - Multiple inputs

-The previous method requires to perform one transaction per output to be spent, this can be a kind of painful and you are paying more network fees (this does not change anything for the dev fees), you might want to merge different outputs to a single destination address in one transaction (so you can spend it later with only one transaction too)

-See the [Multiple inputs](https://github.com/Ayms/bitcoin-transactions#multiple-inputs) section below

 ## Use